binghe/fm-plugin-tools/regex-plugin/README.md

-In order to build RegexPlugIn from these sources you will need the Professional or Enterprise Edition of LispWorks (version 5.1 or higher) for Microsoft Windows and the FM-PLUGIN-TOOLS toolkit which is available from
+In order to build RegexPlugIn from these sources you will need the Professional or Enterprise Edition of LispWorks (version 5.1 or higher) for Microsoft Windows and the FM-PLUGIN-TOOLS toolkit which was available from

   http://weitz.de/fm-plugin-tools/